TylerKendrick/Hygiene/README.md

     //storing the builder configuration allows you to use it later. var stringSanitizer = builder
-        // You may also use the type configuration to change the ref instanc.e .ForType<string>((ref string value) =>
+        // You may also use the type configuration to change the ref instance.
+        .ForType<string>((ref string value) =>
             value = value.Trim());